Open Bible Data Home About News OET Key

 Note: Automatic aligning of the OET-RV to the LV is done by some temporary software, hence the OET-RV alignments are incomplete (and may occasionally be wrong).

-ULT My son, do not walk in the way with them;
+ULT My son, do not walk on the road with them;

-UST My son, do not associate with those sinful people!
+UST My child, do not associate with those sinful people!

-⇔ Prevent yourself from doing anything they do!
+⇔ Prevent yourself from doing the things that they do!

 BSB my son, do not walk the road with them